Some of the best quilt ideas has only one block that will be repeated over and over until you achieve the exact size you want...

 The simplicity of an Amish quilt makes it a good choice for a beginner.

-If ever quilts make a statement, it is the Amish patterns that do just that.
+If ever quilts make a statement, it is the Amish Quilt Pattern that do just that.

 Just by studying the quilt block you understand that the person who made the quilt was methodical, simple and uncomplicated.